-Achieving this goal requires that LSC acknowledge the limited financial resources available from the federal government, especially given the current state of the national and global economies.
-Established to provide financial and strategic support for civil legal assistance throughout the Unites States and its territories, LSC is the largest single funder of civil legal aid programs in the nation.
-Currently, LSC provides grants to 135 independent programs with more than 900 offices serving every county in every state, the District of Columbia, and various territories of the United States.
+At the same time, LSC acknowledges that financial resources-whether from the federal government or other sources-are limited, especially given the current state of the national and global economies.
+Established to provide financial and strategic support for civil legal assistance throughout the United States and its territories, LSC is the largest single funder of civil legal aid programs in the nation.
+Currently, LSC provides grants to 134 independent organizations with more than 900 offices serving every county in every state, the District of Columbia, and various territories of the United States.

 Virtually all of LSC's current revenue comes from annual congressional appropriations.
-Local legal services providers depend upon a combination of these federal funds, state and local government funding, revenue from Lawyers' Trust Accounts, and private donations.
+Local legal services providers depend upon a combination of these federal funds, state and local government funding, revenue from Interest on Lawyers' Trust Accounts (IOLTA), and private donations.
+Historically, LSC has encountered cycles of shrinking appropriations and some restoration of funding.
+The current funding situation, while part of the historical cycle, especially challenges LSC in the face of the extreme economic conditions since 2007.